robbert-vdh/yabridge/README.md

         `tar -C ~/.local/share -xavf yabridge-x.y.z.tar.gz`.
 If you're extracting the archive using a GUI file manager or archive tool, then make sure that hidden files and directories are visible by pressing
         <kbd>Ctrl+H</kbd>.
+You should also double check that your archive
+        extraction tool didn't create an additional subdirectory in `~/.local/share`.
+Dragging and dropping the `yabridge` directory from the archive directly to `~/.local/share` is the best way to make sure this doesn't happen.
-     3. **Whenever any step below mentions running `yabridgectl <something>`, then you should run `~/.local/share/yabridge/yabridgectl <something>` instead** as `~/.local/share/yabridge` is not in your search path so your shell won't be able to find yabridgectl otherwise.
+     3. **Whenever any step after this mentions running `yabridgectl <something>`, then you should run `~/.local/share/yabridge/yabridgectl <something>` instead.**

-        Alternatively, you can also add that directory to your shell's search path so you'll be able to run `yabridgectl` directly.
+        Alternatively, you can also add that directory to your shell's search path.
+That way you can run `yabridgectl` directly.
 If you don't know what that means, then add `export PATH="$PATH:$HOME/.local/share/yabridge"` to the end of `~/.bashrc` and reopen your terminal.

-2. Setting up and updating yabridge for your plugins is done though `yabridgectl`.
-The general idea is that you install your plugins to their default locations within a Wine prefix just like you would on Windows, and you yabridgectl then manages those plugin directories for you.
-That way you only need to run a single command whenever you install or remove a plugin.
-   Both yabridge and yabridgectl will automatically detect your yabridge installation if you used one of the installation methods described above.
+2. Setting up and updating yabridge for your plugins is done though the `yabridgectl` command line utility.
+The basic idea is that you first install your Windows plugins to their default locations within a Wine prefix just like you would on regular Windows. and yabridgectl then manages those plugin directories for you.
+You then tell yabridgectl where it can find those plugins so it can manage them for you.
+That way you only ever need to run a single command whenever you install or remove a plugin.
+Both yabridge and yabridgectl will automatically detect your yabridge installation if you used one of the installation methods from step 1.

-3. To tell yabridgectl where it can find your Windows VST2, VST3, and CLAP plugins, you can use yabridgectl's `add`, `rm` and `list` commands to add, remove, and list the plugin directories yabridgectl is managing for you.
+   To tell yabridgectl where it can find your Windows VST2, VST3, and CLAP plugins, you can use yabridgectl's `add`, `rm` and `list` commands to add, remove, and list the plugin directories yabridgectl is managing for you.
 You can also use `yabridgectl status` to get an overview of the current settings